 Undergraduate students in academic difficulty are placed on academic probation by the Diederich College of Communication.
 Students in the college are expected to maintain a C (2.000) academic average overall, and those who earn a GPA below 2.000 for the term or otherwise fail to maintain progress necessary to meet university and college graduation requirements are subject to academic censure.
-A student on academic probation is directed as to what academic outcome they are expected to attain in the subsequent term to continue enrollment.
+Students on academic probation are directed as to what academic outcome they are expected to attain in the subsequent term to continue enrollment.

 College Academic Alert (CAA)

 Students admitted to the Diederich College of Communication are expected to meet college academic standards and maintain good academic standing.
-Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement will be barred from future registration by a College Academic Alert (CAA) registration hold.
+Academic performance is monitored carefully by the Committee on Scholastic Actions, and students either not maintaining steady progress or not demonstrating adequate achievement are barred from future registration by a College Academic Alert (CAA) registration hold.
 That is,

 The bases for committee review are: